 We prepay for certain launch costs to third party providers that will carry the transport vehicle to orbit.
 Prepaid costs allocated to the delivery of a customers' payload are classified as deferred fulfillment costs and recognized as cost of revenue upon delivery of the customers' payload.
 Prepaid costs allocated to our payload are classified as prepaid launch costs and are amortized to research and development expense upon the release of our payload.
-The allocation is determined based on the distribution between customer and out payload weight on each launch.
+The allocation is determined based on the distribution between customer and our payload weight on each launch.

-As of March 31, 2022, and December 31, 2021, the Company had \$5.7 million and \$3.0 million, respectively, of deferred fulfillment and prepaid launch costs in the accompanying consolidated balance sheets.
+As of June 30, 2022, and December 31, 2021, the Company had \$4.6 million and \$3.0 million, respectively, of deferred fulfillment and prepaid launch costs in the accompanying consolidated balance sheets.
 On May 21, 2021, the Company received notification from one of its launch service providers that it was terminating two launch service agreements for flights scheduled during calendar year 2021 and that they considered the Company to be in default of prior payments totaling \$8.7 million.
 The Company believed the prepayments would be non-recoverable as this was the third time the payload was rescheduled.
-As a result of the notification from one of its launch service providers, the Company recorded an impairment charge of \$8.7 million of prepaid launch costs during the three months ended June 30, 2021.
-There was an unrelated impairment of \$0.8 million the three months ended March 31, 2021.
+As a result of the notification from one of its launch service providers, the Company recorded an impairment charge of \$8.7 million of prepaid launch costs during the six months ended June 30, 2021.
+There was an unrelated impairment of \$0.8 million in the six months ended June 30, 2021.

 On October 12, 2021, the Company began discussions with the same launch service provider about reestablishing a future launch schedule.
-As a result of the discussion, the Company signed a Launch Services Agreement on October 19, 2021 that reserves space on an upcoming launch, which is targeted for May 2022.
-While securing space on the manifest is an important step, our plan to launch in May 2022 remains subject to the receipt of licenses and other government approvals, and successful completion of our current efforts to get the system ready for flight.
+As a result of the discussion, the Company signed a Launch Services Agreement on October 19, 2021 that reserved space on a launch that occurred in May 2022.
 The Company determined that \$2.7 million of the impaired deposits were potentially recoverable in connection with the reestablished schedule.
 The Company did not record any adjustments as a result of the discussions.
 See Note 4.

-On May 4, 2022, as a subsequent event, the Company received a favorable determination from the Federal Aviation Administration (the "FAA") of its application for payload review in support of the Company's inaugural flight of the Vigoride orbital transfer vehicle on the launch targeted for May 2022.
-Together with a license from the Federal Communications Commission (the "FCC") received on April 28, 2022, and updates to existing licenses from the National Oceanic and Atmospheric Administration (the "NOAA"), the Company has received all required government approvals required for its inaugural flight.
-See Note 14.
+On May 4, 2022, the Company received a favorable determination from the Federal Aviation Administration (the "FAA") of its application for payload review, which was the final regulatory milestone needed to support the Company's inaugural flight of the Vigoride orbital transfer vehicle (Vigoride 3) in May 2022.
+The FAA favorable determination follows a license from the Federal Communications Commission (the "FCC") received on April 28, 2022, and updates to existing licenses from the National Oceanic and Atmospheric Administration (the "NOAA").